What is a Life Cycle Portrait?

 • There are a few levels of personalization.

-• I will include the name, date and Torah Parshat of the B’nai Mitzvah child.
+• Lori can include the name, date and Torah Parshat of the B’nai Mitzvah child.

 Read more about commissioning a B’nai Mitzvah Print